Everything You Need To Know About Jewish Wedding Traditions

 The Tisch

-The Tisch is a pre-wedding celebration that the groom hosts for his male friends, relatives, and the Rabbi.
+Two traditions that are integral to a Jewish wedding ceremony are the Tisch and Bedeken.
+The “Tisch” (not the “Tish”) is a pre-wedding celebration that the groom hosts for his male friends, relatives, and the Rabbi.
 The word Tisch means “table”, and that’s just what this part of the wedding day is about.
 It’s a tradition where guests gather around a table to eat and drink, catch up on what’s been going on in their lives, and congratulate the groom.
 The atmosphere is usually very energetic, and there’s typically a lot of singing and dancing that goes on.
 Afterward, the groom will leave to see his bride for the first time on their wedding day!

 Not all grooms choose to have a Tisch.
 Some opt to greet guests arriving for the wedding instead.
 The choice to have a Tisch or not really depends on the couple and their individual preferences.